 (ii) contracts for conservation and demand management, including storage,

 (iii) energy efficiency [NTD: Consider deleting.
-Section 25.33 does not refer to any such contracts, nor does s.
+Section 25.33 does not refer to any such contracts, [NTD-Yes, they certainly do – we have examples of large procurements – the Process and Systems Upgrades (PSUI) and AIP procurements can be classified as “Energy efficiency”] nor does s.
 78.5 of the OEB Act.
-It is not clear what the basis is for this type of cost/GA adjustment],
+It is not clear what the basis is for this type of cost/GA adjustment], [NTD-No change recommended.
+“Energy efficiency” should remain.
+We respectfully differ on this point.]